EdwardZH/OpenMatch_docs/experiments/adhoc.rst

 ::

-    --dataset_name          The name of the target dataset --data_path          The name of the target dataset
+    --dataset_name          The name of the target dataset --data_path             The path to the target dataset

-4\/ Contrastive doc pairs sampling. pairwise sample contrastive doc pairs from the BM25 retrieved subset using ``sample_contrast_pairs.sh``:
+4\/ Contrastive doc pairs sampling. pairwise sample contrastive doc pairs from the BM25 retrieved subset using ``sample_contrast_pairs.sh`` n the folder ``preprocess``:

 ::